 ~ American Poultry Association Standard Bred ~ ~ Strong vitality ~ ~ Excellently flavored meat ~ ~ High egg production ~ ~ Naturally hatch and raise their own poults ~ ~ Friendly ~ ~ Beautiful ~ ~ Successful Show Results ~ (See Photo Gallery at the bottom of the page.)

-Shipping Available for Poults, Hatching Eggs, Jakes, Hens, and Jennies. ~ ~ ~ ~ ~ ~ ~ ~ ~
+Shipping Available for Poults, Hatching Eggs, Hens, Jennies, and Young Jakes. ~ ~ ~ ~ ~ ~ ~ ~ ~

-Bourbon Reds can breed naturally, unlike commercial turkeys.
-Our line has high fertility and hatchability.
-Hen turkeys readily hatch and raise their own poults, providing a sustainable homestead flock.
-Though many people see turkeys as only a meat bird, our Bourbon Reds are also excellent layers.
-They begin laying at seven months, and lay consistently spring through fall for 3+ years.
-Turkey eggs are richly flavored.
-Scrambling is our favorite method of cooking them, as their texture is thicker than chicken eggs.
+Bourbon Red Turkeys are sustainable meat and egg birds.
+They can live and breed naturally for many years, unlike commercial turkeys, which must be artificially inseminated and often die young of organ or skeletal failure.
+Our line of Bourbon Reds has high fertility and hatchability.
+Hen turkeys readily hatch and raise their own poults.
+Though many people see turkeys as strictly meat birds, our Bourbon Reds are also excellent egg layers.
+They begin laying at seven months old and lay consistently spring through fall for more than three years.
+Turkey eggs are richly flavored and a desirable gourmet food item.

 Turkeys are friendly and personable when hand raised.
 Contrary to popular opinion, properly handled tom turkeys are not mean to humans.

 Bourbon Red Turkeys from our line have achieved excellent success for our customers at numerous fairs and shows, with wins including Best in Show and many Grand Champions.